divkit/divkit/client/ios/README.md

 - LayoutKit is a library that builds UIKit views using declarative approach.

-Although DivKit produces UIKit views, it can be easyly used in SwiftUI apps (see [demo application](DivKitDemoApp)).
+Although DivKit produces UIKit views, it can be easyly used in SwiftUI apps (see [playground application](DivKitPlayground)).

 ## DivKit Project

-`DivKit.xcodeproj` – main Xcode project that contains all DivKit modules, tests and demo application.
+`DivKit.xcodeproj` – main Xcode project that contains all DivKit modules, tests and playground application.

-Use `DivKitDemoApp` scheme to build and run demo application.
+Use `DivKitPlayground` scheme to build and run playground application.

 Use `UnitTests` sheme to run all unit tests.